His family home, Casa Buonarroti. A walk into San Lorenzo area. Palazzo Medici Riccardi (exterior). The Accademia Gallery (with David and more)

 Your guide will tell about Michelangelo’s apprenticeship at the workshop of Domenico Ghirlandaio and his relation with Lorenzo the Magnificent, with Giulio de’ Medici (the future Pope Leo X) and their entourage of artists and intellectuals.

 The two marble reliefs, the ‘Virgin of the Stair’ and ‘The Battle of the Centaurs’ testify the exceptional skills of Michelangelo in his teens!

 The museum house also contains a rich collection of drawings and documents.
 Of great interest the wooden model for the facade of San Lorenzo ( that was never built) and the model for the chariot on which the statue of David was carried from Piazza della Signoria to the Academy in 1873.

-Passing by Piazza della Signoria and Piazza del Duomo
+Michelangelo’s Florence goes on passing by Piazza della Signoria and Piazza del Duomo

 » More about this tour